YJW1999/Lockfree_Graph_CPP_implementation/README.md

 2.add_vertex()

 An atomic size_t counter 'current_capacity' is used to record the number of vertexes that have been added.
+A CAS loop is used to increment the value 'current_capacity' and it is the only operation to change its value.

 3.add_edge()